Ion-Cyclotron Resonance Heating of O+ in the Topside Ionosphere and Mapping Outflows to the Magnetosphere

 Scholarly Commons Citation

 Pritchard, Anthony W., "Ion-Cyclotron Resonance Heating of O+ in the Topside Ionosphere and Mapping Outflows to the Magnetosphere" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 234.